LuvaiCutlerywala/CASM/Syntax.md

 can be used for the line endings.

 ## Labels
-Each label must begin with a '.' symbol, and can only be used before or after an instuction, with labels prior to an instruction assumed as being a labelling of the line itself, whilst labels after an instruction will be assumed to be a reference to another line.
+Each label must begin with a '.' symbol, and can only be used before or after an instruction, with labels prior to an instruction assumed as being a labelling of the line itself, whilst labels after an instruction will be assumed to be a reference to another line.

 ## Registers